marufrahmangit/marufrahmangit/README.md

 👀 Thank you for coming to my space.

-💻 IT Professional

-With seven years in the IT industry, I bring a well-rounded skill set across various tools and technologies.
-My roles have spanned Programmer, Technical Writer, and Project Manager, allowing me to understand and contribute effectively across development, documentation, and project oversight.
+💻 I bring a versatile IT background with expertise in Programming, Technical Documentation, Cyber Threat Analysis, Penetration Testing, Data Analysis, and Project Management.
+With a foundation in technical writing, software development, and leadership, I’m now focused on advancing into cybersecurity, specialising in threat analysis and security documentation.

 🌱 Building a CyberSec.
 Portfolio